fl0werpowers/odin-recipes/README.md

 Everything covered in the HTML Foundations section of the Foundations course.
 In practice this covers all the necessary basics required to build a web page from scratch.

-This may be revisited in the future to add the styled elements.
+This webpage is being modified as I further commit myself to the Odin Project, especially as going through the CSS course.

 ## Notes